swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 - Analogy with what currently is being produced by source packages (dylibs => product)

 ### .o file format
 During the discussion of the proposal, the idea of using `.o` files was brought up.
-This would follow what SwiftPM creates for source-based dependencies right now; therefor, making the integration potentially easier.
-The main benefit of using `.o` files would be that the product linking the binary artifact can decide wether to link it dynamically or statically.
+This would follow what SwiftPM creates for source-based dependencies right now; therefore, making the integration potentially easier.
+The main benefit of using `.o` files would be that the product linking the binary artifact can decide whether to link it dynamically or statically.
 However, further discussion needs to happen here how this would work.
 For now XCFrameworks are the initial format.
 XCFrameworks will allow current framework authors to package their existing XCFrameworks and distribute them via SwiftPM.

 ### Avoiding duplicate symbols with static libraries/frameworks
 When multiple products depend on a static library or framework it will result in duplicated symbols.
 SwiftPM could be smart enough to figure this out from the manifest and provide an error.
 This is a potential future improvement, but would require SwiftPM to know the linkage type of the artifact.

 ### Opt-in to allow binaries
-In the beginning, we considered to make binary support a opt-in feature so that only when somebody explicitly allows it then SwiftPM tried to use them.
-However, after discussion in the Swift forum we came to the conclusion that the trust one has to extend to a dependency is no different between a source-based and binary-based one; therefor, we made removed the opt-in behavior but added a opt-out behavior.
+In the beginning, we considered making binary support an opt-in feature so that only when somebody explicitly allows it then SwiftPM tried to use them.
+However, after discussion in the Swift forum we came to the conclusion that the trust one has to extend to a dependency is no different between a source-based and binary-based one; therefore, we removed the opt-in behavior but added an opt-out behavior.

 Using an opt-in mechanism for binary dependencies would also mean that any package that adds a binary dependencies would need to do a major version bump, because it will require any client to change something in their manifests.